The Canine Cancer Crisis

 Dr. R. H. Anderson, an holistic veterinarian in Dallas, Oregon, suggests a health-building and disease-preventing protocol for all his clients, and as a result, says very few of the clients who have followed the protocol end up developing cancer.
 “I have my clients work up to feeding their dogs at least a 50 percent natural diet.
 I clean up the dogs’ livers, and I make sure their immune systems are functioning normally.
 Every dog is different, but these three things seem to work pretty well.”

-Treatments: Traditional, Holistic, and Experimental
+Cancer Treatments for Dogs: Traditional, Holistic, and Experimental

 In the next issue of WDJ, we’ll examine the world of canine cancer treatments – conventional and unorthodox – as well as describe the most promising developments in cancer research.